What is complaints management?

 Customers making complaints should be treated with courtesy and respect.
 They should be given reasonable assistance to make their complaint.

-Customer complaints should be managed by trained staff in an open, accountable, responsive, fair, efficient and effective way in accordance with the organisation's complaints management system (CMS).
+Customer complaints should be managed by trained staff in an open, accountable, responsive, fair, efficient and effective way in accordance with the organisation's CMS.

 What is a CMS?